 - A. As provided for in 33 CFR 101.405, the Coast Guard may issue MARSEC Directives that are used to provide vessels with objective performance standards such as access control or the secure handling of cargo.
 These directives will play a vital role in the successful implementation of 33 CFR 104 in many ways. - B. MARSEC Directives will allow the Coast Guard to strike a balance between the need to communicate with the maritime industry while ensuring that our communications are secure.
-Since these directives are designated as SSI, the Coast Guard can communicate these objectives performance standards, such as the specific percentages of passengers or cargos that must be screened, while ensuring that such information is not subject to full public disclosure.
+Since these directives are designated as Sensitive Security Information (SSI), the Coast Guard can communicate these objectives performance standards, such as the specific percentages of passengers or cargos that must be screened, while ensuring that such information is not subject to full public disclosure.
 MARSEC Directives allow the Commandant to ensure that there is consistency between COTP zones when enforcing the provisions of 33 CFR 104 by providing COTPs objective standards by which the performance of vessels nationwide shall be evaluated.
-MARSEC Directives allow the Coast Guard the flexibility to tailor objective performance standards to the prevailing threat environment or industry segment.
-For example, if high capacity ferry vessels are at a greater risk for a Transportation Security Incident (TSI), the Coast Guard may issue a directive that would require enhanced security measures typical of a higher MARSEC Level that would apply only to that segment of the maritime industry. - C. When a new MARSEC Directive is issued, the Coast Guard will publish a notice in the Federal Register and through other means (i.e. local notices to mariners, press releases).
+MARSEC Directives allow the

+Coast Guard the flexibility to tailor objective performance standards to the prevailing threat environment or industry segment.
+For example, if high capacity ferry vessels are at a greater risk for a Transportation Security Incident (TSI), the Coast Guard may issue a directive that would require enhanced security measures typical of a higher MARSEC Level that would apply only to that segment of the maritime industry.

+- C. When a new MARSEC Directive is issued, the Coast Guard will publish a notice of the issuance in the Federal Register and through other means (i.e. local notices to mariners, press releases).
 The MARSEC Directives will be individually numbered and assigned to a series that corresponds with the part of this subchapter to which the MARSEC Directive refers.
-For example, the first MARSEC Directive addressing a new requirement for vessels regulated under 33 CFR part 104 of this subchapter would be identified as MARSEC Directive 104-01.
+For example, the first MARSEC Directive addressing a new requirement for vessels regulated under 33 CFR 104 of this subchapter would be identified as MARSEC Directive 104-01.
 Upon receiving notice that a new MARSEC Directive has been issued, affected entities would contact or be contacted by their local COTP (or, if appropriate, their District Commander) to receive a copy of the MARSEC Directive.
-The COTP or District Commander will confirm, prior to distributing the MARSEC Directive, that the requesting entity is a person with a need to know, and that the requesting entity will safeguard the MARSEC Directive as SSI.

-- D. Thus, continuing with the example of the previous paragraph, upon receiving notice that a MARSEC Directive in the 104 series has been issued, owners and operators of vessels covered by part 104 of this subchapter would need to contact their local COTP to obtain a copy of the MARSEC Directive.
-They would then be required to comply with the MARSEC Directive, or follow the procedures set out in the MARSEC Directive for gaining approval of an equivalent security measure. - E. Once a MARSEC Directive has been issued, it is the responsibility of the affected entities to comply with the Directive, to the local COTP or District Commander, as appropriate, and specify the method which the mandatory measures in the directive has been, or will be, met.
+The COTP or District Commander will confirm, prior to distributing the MARSEC Directive, that the requesting entity is a person with a need to know, and that the requesting entity will safeguard the MARSEC Directive as SSI in accordance with 49 CFR 1520. - D. Thus, continuing with the example of the previous paragraph, upon receiving notice that a MARSEC Directive in the 33 CFR 104 series has been issued, owners and operators of vessels covered by 33 CFR 104 of this subchapter would need to contact their local COTP to obtain a copy of the MARSEC Directive.
+They would then be required to comply with the MARSEC Directive, or follow the procedures set out in the MARSEC Directive for gaining approval of an equivalent security measure. - E. Once a MARSEC Directive has been issued, it is the responsibility of the affected entities to comply with the Directive and as required by 33 CFR 104.240(b)(2) and 101.300(c) to notify the local COTP or District Commander, as appropriate, when compliance with the higher MARSEC Level has been implemented.